OWASP/www-project-secure-headers/mainsite/01_headers.md

 ### Values

-Refer to this [page](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Feature-Policy#directives) to obtains the list of supported directives.
+Refer to this [page](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Feature-Policy#directives) to obtain the list of supported directives.

 ### Example